Intervals

 Temporal Constraints

-If a constraint is not available for accesses from an object, it will be disabled (grayed out) in the Constraints properties page for that object.
+If a constraint is not available for accesses from an object, it will not appear in the Temporal constraints list on the Constraints-Active properties page for that object.
 The table below describes the temporal constraints and lists the objects that they can be used to constrain access to.

 When an access involves a child object (i.e., sensor, transmitter, receiver, antenna, or radar), use the child object's parent or grandparent in the table below to determine whether the constraint can be used for access to that child object.
 For example, if a constraint can be used for accesses to all vehicles, then that constraint can also be used for any child object of a vehicle.